Nimajhi/ForceChainFinder/README.md

 #### 4. Run the Script:

 Execute the script to analyze the data and detect force chains.
-Output visualizations and metrics will be generated for further study.
+Output visualizations will be .VTK file and open it with Paraview